lopesboa/curso-web-moderno/README.md

 # curso-web-moderno
-Exercise repo for the JavaScript coure "WEB MODERNO"
+Exercise repo for the JavaScript course "WEB MODERNO"